 Mike has worked hard to increase the overall status of the General Fund by selling surplus County property, privatizing the County garages, and having the hotel and motel owners around the Braves stadium fund a large portion of expenses for public safety.

-Finally, he has stored fiscal stability to the County that maintains the County’s and County’s Water Department’s AAA bond rating, one that the County has had for more than 20 consecutive years.
+Finally, he has restored fiscal stability to the County and maintains the County’s and County’s Water Department’s AAA bond rating, one that the County has had for 23 consecutive years.
 With his budgets, the County has a strong fund balance.
 The County still maintains the second lowest millage in the Atlanta region, a rate lower than Fulton, DeKalb and Gwinnett Counties.
 For the 3d straight year, the proposed millage rate for the 2021 budget year will remain unchanged.

 He believes his work remains unfinished and he is seeking reelection as County Chairman.